aeternity/protocol/epoch/api/channels_api_usage.md

 After that a new state updated can be triggered.

 ## Channel mutual close
-At any moment after the channel is opened - a closing procedure can be triggered.
+At any moment after the channel is opened, a closing procedure can be triggered.
 This can be done by either of the parties.
-The process is similar to the [offchain updates](#channel-offchain-update).
-Most notable change is the special transaction co-signed by both parties.
+The process is similar to the [off-chain updates](#channel-off-chain-update).
+The most notable change is the special transaction co-signed by both parties.
 It is called `channel_close_mutual_tx`.
-After gathering singatures it will endup on the chain and it has the following structure:
+After gathering singatures it will end up on the chain and has the following structure:

   | Name | Type | Description |
   | ---- | ---- | ----------- |